 This post may contain affiliate links.
 Please read my disclosure for more info.

-Coffee is a staple drink in many households.
-Some prefer it with milk or sugar, while others like it when the coffee is bold.
+Coffee is a favorite drink in many homes.
+Some love it with milk or sugar, and others enjoy a strong, bold flavor.

 What Is Bold Coffee?